-One of those challenges is figuring out how to set employee goals and assess their performance after a major disruption, whether it’s a pandemic, a natural disaster or a shift in markets.
+One of those challenges is figuring out how to set employee goals and assess their performance after a major disruption, whether it’s a large business transition, a natural disaster or a shift in markets.
 The goals and key performance indicators (KPIs) that worked before may no longer apply.

 So, as companies change their products, services and markets in response to sudden shifts, managers may need to also adjust their expectations and the way they provide feedback.
 More resilience and adaptability are required from managers and employees alike.

 This need to adapt can be the catalyst for creating a new and more effective performance culture, one that focuses on: